RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 Some computing and communications devices (routers, firewalls, servers, etc.) and software applications will be named as certificate subjects.
 In such cases, the device must have a human sponsor who is affiliated with the agency under which the certificate is being issued.
 The sponsor is responsible for providing the following registration information:

   - Equipment identification (e.g., serial number) or service name (e.g., DNS name) or unique software application name

   - Equipment or software application public keys

   - Equipment or software application authorizations and attributes (if any are to be included in the certificate)

   - Contact information to enable the CA or RA to communicate with the sponsor when required.

-These certificates shall be issued only to authorized devices under the subscribing organization's control.
+These certificates shall be issued only to authorized devices under the subscribing organization’s control.
 In the case a human sponsor is changed, the new sponsor shall review the status of each device under his/her sponsorship to ensure it is still authorized to receive certificates.
 The CPS shall describe procedures to ensure that certificate accountability is maintained.
 See section 9.6.3 for subscriber responsibilities.

-For each Fully-Qualified Domain Name listed in an id-fpki-common-public-trusted-serverAuth certificate, the CA shall confirm and maintain documented evidence that, as of the date the Certificate was issued, the Sponsor's agency has control over the FQDN and the sponsor is authorized to request the certificate.
+For each Fully-Qualified Domain Name listed in an id-fpki-common-public-trusted-serverAuth certificate, the CA shall confirm and maintain documented evidence that, as of the date the Certificate was issued, the Sponsor’s agency has control over the FQDN and the sponsor is authorized to request the certificate.

-Each agency shall have a naming policy for devices that receive an id-fpki-common-public-trusted-serverAuth certificate that specifies unique meaningful FQDN names and the CPS shall document how the CA ensures compliance with the sponsoring agency's policy.
+Each agency shall have a naming policy for devices that receive an id-fpki-common-public-trusted-serverAuth certificate that specifies unique meaningful FQDN names and the CPS shall document how the CA ensures compliance with the sponsoring agency’s policy.

 Note: FQDNs shall be listed in id-fpki-common-public-trusted-serverAuth Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

-Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName of type DNS-ID, the CA shall establish and follow a documented procedure to ensure that the wildcard does not fall immediately to the left of an agency or organization name, but is qualified down to a unique application, server, or server farm under control of the sponsor's organization.
+Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName of type DNS-ID, the CA shall establish and follow a documented procedure to ensure that the wildcard does not fall immediately to the left of an agency or organization name, but is qualified down to a unique application, server, or server farm under control of the sponsor’s organization.
 The device sponsor shall demonstrate that the domain name requested is entirely within the name space to be covered by the wildcard certificate.

 All requests for device certificates shall be digitally signed by the sponsor.

 The identity of the sponsor shall be authenticated by:

   - Verification of digitally signed messages sent from the sponsor using a certificate issued under this policy; or

   - In-person registration by the sponsor, with the identity of the sponsor confirmed in accordance with the requirements of section 3.2.3.1.

 #### Authentication for Derived PIV Credentials

 For certificates issued under id-fpki-common-derived-pivAuth-hardware and id-fpki-common-derived-pivAuth, identity shall be verified in accordance with the requirements specified for issuing derived credentials in \[SP 800-157\].
 The RA or CA shall:

-1)  Verify that the request for certificate issuance to the applicant was submitted by an authorized agency employee.
+1)  > Verify that the request for certificate issuance to the applicant was submitted by an authorized agency employee.

-2)  Use the PKI-AUTH authentication mechanism from Section 6 of FIPS 201 to verify that the PIV Authentication certificate on the applicant's PIV Card is valid and that the applicant is in possession of the corresponding private key.
+2)  > Use the PKI-AUTH authentication mechanism from Section 6 of FIPS 201 to verify that the PIV Authentication certificate on the applicant’s PIV Card is valid and that the applicant is in possession of the corresponding private key.

-3)  Maintain a copy of the applicant's PIV Authentication certificate.
+3)  > Maintain a copy of the applicant’s PIV Authentication certificate.

 Seven days after issuing the Derived credential, the issuer should recheck the revocation status of the PIV Authentication certificate.
 This step can detect use of a compromised PIV Card to obtain a derived credential

 For certificates issued under id-fpki-common-derived-pivAuth-hardware, the applicant shall appear at the RA in person to present the PIV Card and perform the PKI-AUTH authentication mechanism.
 The RA shall perform a one-to-one comparison of the applicant against biometric data stored on the PIV Card, in accordance with \[SP 800-76\], and shall record and maintain the biometric sample used to validate the applicant.
 In cases where a 1:1 biometric match against the biometrics available on the PIV Card or in the chain-of-trust, as defined in \[FIPS201\] is not possible:

-1)  The applicant shall present a government-issued form of identification (e.g., a passport or driver's license) in addition to the PIV Card, and
+1)  > The applicant shall present a government-issued form of identification (e.g., a passport or driver’s license) in addition to the PIV Card, and

-2)  The RA shall examine the presented credentials for biometric data that can be linked to the applicant (e.g., a photograph on the credential itself or a securely linked photograph of the applicant), and
+2)  > The RA shall examine the presented credentials for biometric data that can be linked to the applicant (e.g., a photograph on the credential itself or a securely linked photograph of the applicant), and

-3)  The process documentation for the issuance of the certificate shall include the identity of the person performing the verification of the second (non-PIV) form of identification, a signed declaration by that person that he or she verified the identity of the applicant as required by the CPS using the format set forth at 28 U.S.C.
+3)  > The process documentation for the issuance of the certificate shall include the identity of the person performing the verification of the second (non-PIV) form of identification, a signed declaration by that person that he or she verified the identity of the applicant as required by the CPS using the format set forth at 28 U.S.C.
 1746 (declaration under penalty of perjury), a unique identifying number from the second form of identification or a facsimile of the ID, a biometric of the applicant, and the date and time of the verification.

 ### Non-verified Subscriber Information